Course Procedures and Policies

 Note: The full disclosure policy does not apply to Grade 9 and 10 courses.
 If you retake a Grade 9 or 10 course, only the highest mark appears on your transcript.
 If you withdraw from, leave incomplete, or fail a Grade 9 or 10 course, it will not appear on your transcript.

-Taking a Grade 11 or Grade 12 Course a Second Time
+Taking a Grade 11, Grade 12, or OAC Course a Second Time

 If you get a higher mark the second time